Varun Arora

 Versatility to move between big picture and extremely fine details

 My key skill here is being able to do a lot of context switching, and translating between planners, policy analysts, elected officials, construction crew, architects, real estate professionals, and funders.
-For example, I have navigated complex interactions with CalHFA, California Community Reinvestment Corporation, Century Housing Corporation, and Housing Trust Silicon Valley.
-I can talk at length about details of building code reform moments after sharing the picture vision for a new bill aimed at promoting first-time homeownership opportunities.
+I can talk at length about details of building code reform seconds after sharing the vision for a new bill aimed at promoting first-time homeownership opportunities.

 Additional benefits